hpduan2000/ansys_batch_using_matlab/README.md

+# ansys_batch_using_matlab
-## a function using matlab to conduct ansys batch
+a function using matlab to conduct ansys batch